Lim-Wei-Jie/Focustudy/README.md

 ### Upon successful login, you will be brought to Focustudy's home page.

-1. Start a study session
+1. Start a study session.
-2. Upon completing a study session, you will be prompted to rate it
+2. Upon completing a study session, you will be prompted to rate it.
-3. View, add and delete tasks in your to-do list
+3. View, add and delete tasks in your to-do list.
-4. Play music from Spotify
+4. Play music from Spotify.

 <br>